jake-bladt/sinatra-blackjack/README.md

 This isn't a perfect blackjack simulator.
 It misses some edge cases.

 ### Installing
-To run under vagrant, type:
+To start the vagrant VM, type:
 ```
   vagrant up
   vagrant ssh